Lymah123/100-days-of-code/daily-journal.md

 - I did some fine-tuning on the app dashboard
 - I started with the testing
 - Spent a couple of hours on debugging

+Day 27: 21/12/24

+- Preparing for an interview
+- I worked on the Docker part of the project and did some troubleshooting(uninstalling and reinstalling)